wliu40/mslearn-dp100/instructions/03-azureml-designer.md

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
 You can interact with the Azure Machine Learning workspace through the Studio, Python SDK, and Azure CLI.

-You'll use the Azure CLI to provision the workspace and necessary compute, and you'll use the Python SDK to run a command job.

-### Create the workspace and compute resources
+### Create the workspace

-To create the Azure Machine Learning workspace, a compute instance, and a compute cluster, you'll use the Azure CLI.
+To create the Azure Machine Learning workspace and a compute instance, you'll use the Azure CLI.
 All necessary commands are grouped in a Shell script for you to execute.

 1. In a browser, open the Azure portal at [portal.azure.com](https://portal.azure.com/?azure-portal=true), signing in with your Microsoft account.
 1. Select the \[>_] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal.